Bilateral Carpal Tunnel Syndrome

 Uh oh, do you feel pain, numbness or tingling in your hand or fingers – ON BOTH HANDS?
-This is not unusual, and it’s one of the well-known facts about carpal tunnel; you usually get it on both hands.
+This isn’t unusual, and it’s one of the well-known facts about carpal tunnel; you usually get it on both hands.
 It’s called bilateral carpal tunnel syndrome.
+And it’s the norm, not the exception.

 What is Carpal Tunnel Syndrome?